chinedufn/dipa/book/src/using-derive/space-guarantees/README.md

 // If this type has not changed its delta can be serialized to
 // a single byte.
+// Remember: this rule applies to fields, not variants.
 #[derive(DiffPatch, Hash, Eq, Ord)]
 enum MyEnum {
     A,